akka/alpakka/docs/src/main/paradox/kinesis.md

 : @@snip [snip](/kinesis/src/test/java/docs/javadsl/KinesisSnippets.java) { #flow-sink }

 @@@ warning
-As of version 2, the library will not retry failed requests: this is handled by the underlying KinesisAsyncClient.
+As of version 2, the library will not retry failed requests: this is handled by the underlying `KinesisAsyncClient` (see [client configuration](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/core/client/builder/SdkDefaultClientBuilder.html#overrideConfiguration-software.amazon.awssdk.core.client.config.ClientOverrideConfiguration-)).
 This means that you may have to inspect individual responses to make sure they have been successful:

 Scala
 : @@snip [snip](/kinesis/src/test/scala/docs/scaladsl/KinesisSnippets.scala) { #error-handling }